A SIMPLE ACT OF KINDNESS

 professor did his best to regain control of the class.

-Slowly but surely, once they were certain I wasn't the
+Slowly but surely, once they were certain I wasn't going to

 Just in case, every now and then someone would turn